Do It All Yourself

 A home-based funeral is sometimes called a DIY funeral, a term many people are uncomfortable with.
 Let’s call it a home funeral.

 When someone dies, most public officials advise you on the assumption that you will want to use a funeral director.
 Some will express amazement that you want to do it all yourself, some may try to dissuade you, some will disapprove and some will try to stand in your way.
 If anyone tries to tell you it’s against the law, put them right.
 It’s not.
 Tell them you are the funeral director.
+Check out the legal position here: Your legal rights and responsibilities.

 The more prepared you can be in advance, the better.
 To begin from a standing start will be really difficult.